My First 60 Minutes With A Server

 # lynis audit system

 A long report is shown, where the most important part is what is shown under Lynis *.*.* Results.
-Anythin appearing under Warnings should be dealt with immediately.
-THere is also a long list of suggestions that you may want to take a look at.
+Anything appearing under Warnings should be dealt with immediately.
+There is also a long list of suggestions that you may want to take a look at.

 Note: You can get quite a few things done with auditd.
 Take a look at this excellent article to get going.